CSI Compressco (NASDAQ:CCLP) Coverage Initiated by Analysts at StockNews.com

-StockNews.com started coverage on shares of CSI Compressco (NASDAQ:CCLP – Free Report) in a research report released on Monday morning.
-The brokerage issued a buy rating on the oil and gas company’s stock.
+StockNews.com assumed coverage on shares of CSI Compressco (NASDAQ:CCLP – Free Report) in a report published on Tuesday.
+The firm issued a buy rating on the oil and gas company’s stock.

+Shares of CSI Compressco stock traded down $0.01 during trading on Tuesday, hitting $1.10.
+31,587 shares of the stock traded hands, compared to its average volume of 89,097.
+CSI Compressco has a twelve month low of $1.04 and a twelve month high of $1.50.
+The company has a fifty day moving average price of $1.15 and a two-hundred day moving average price of $1.24.

-CSI Compressco (NASDAQ:CCLP – Get Free Report) last issued its earnings results on Thursday, May 4th.
-The oil and gas company reported ($0.02) EPS for the quarter.
+CSI Compressco (NASDAQ:CCLP – Get Free Report) last announced its quarterly earnings results on Thursday, May 4th.
+The oil and gas company reported ($0.02) earnings per share for the quarter.
 The business had revenue of $91.37 million during the quarter.

 CSI Compressco Dividend Announcement

-In other CSI Compressco news, CEO John Earl Jackson purchased 25,000 shares of CSI Compressco stock in a transaction that occurred on Friday, June 30th.
-The shares were bought at an average price of $1.30 per share, for a total transaction of $32,500.00.
-Following the acquisition, the chief executive officer now directly owns 863,109 shares in the company, valued at $1,122,041.70.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Insiders own 6.20% of the company’s stock.
+In related news, CEO John Earl Jackson purchased 25,000 shares of CSI Compressco stock in a transaction dated Friday, June 30th.
+The stock was bought at an average price of $1.30 per share, for a total transaction of $32,500.00.
+Following the completion of the acquisition, the chief executive officer now directly owns 863,109 shares of the company’s stock, valued at $1,122,041.70.
+The acquisition was disclosed in a filing with the SEC, which is available through this hyperlink.
+6.20% of the stock is owned by corporate insiders.

-Large investors have recently modified their holdings of the business.
-Bank of America Corp DE increased its position in shares of CSI Compressco by 1.2% during the fourth quarter.
-Bank of America Corp DE now owns 834,114 shares of the oil and gas company’s stock worth $1,109,000 after purchasing an additional 9,831 shares in the last quarter.
-WealthTrust Axiom LLC grew its holdings in shares of CSI Compressco by 6.7% during the first quarter.
-WealthTrust Axiom LLC now owns 169,262 shares of the oil and gas company’s stock valued at $208,000 after buying an additional 10,600 shares during the last quarter.
-Jane Street Group LLC purchased a new stake in shares of CSI Compressco during the fourth quarter valued at $26,000.
-Huber Capital Management LLC grew its holdings in shares of CSI Compressco by 2.3% during the first quarter.
-Huber Capital Management LLC now owns 1,183,004 shares of the oil and gas company’s stock valued at $1,455,000 after buying an additional 26,893 shares during the last quarter.
-Finally, Virtu Financial LLC purchased a new stake in CSI Compressco in the second quarter valued at $39,000.
-Hedge funds and other institutional investors own 17.86% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Invesco Ltd. increased its holdings in shares of CSI Compressco by 105.3% in the first quarter.
+Invesco Ltd. now owns 10,829,797 shares of the oil and gas company’s stock valued at $15,162,000 after purchasing an additional 5,555,555 shares during the last quarter.
+Bank of New York Mellon Corp acquired a new stake in CSI Compressco in the 1st quarter worth about $3,458,000.
+JPMorgan Chase & Co. acquired a new stake in CSI Compressco in the 4th quarter worth about $2,150,000.
+Huber Capital Management LLC raised its position in shares of CSI Compressco by 2.3% in the 1st quarter.
+Huber Capital Management LLC now owns 1,183,004 shares of the oil and gas company’s stock valued at $1,455,000 after buying an additional 26,893 shares in the last quarter.
+Finally, Bank of America Corp DE grew its holdings in CSI Compressco by 1.2% during the 4th quarter.
+Bank of America Corp DE now owns 834,114 shares of the oil and gas company’s stock worth $1,109,000 after acquiring an additional 9,831 shares during the last quarter.
+17.86% of the stock is owned by institutional investors.

 About CSI Compressco